alessandrocandolini/sainsbury_test/README.md

 ## Legal disclamer ##

 If this were not just a test, I should have put a legal disclaimer.
-Before doing Web scraping, always be aware of the Terms of Service of the website
+Before doing Web scraping, always be aware of the Terms of Service of the website your are scraping.
+This application is sending a customized user-agent request header in all requests to the website, so that the owner of the site can in principle discern our traffic from other sources of traffic.

 ## Who do I talk to? ##